Expressions and Constraints¶

 in

-means that x is an element of the set A.
+• x in A means that x is an element of the set A.

 Note

-The above two definitions are equivalent as all atoms are singleton sets: x is the set containing x, so x in A
+The above two definitions are equivalent as all atoms are singleton sets: x is the set containing x, so x in A is “the set containing just x is a subset of A”.

-size constraints¶
+size constraints

 There are four constraints on the number of elements in a set:

-means A is empty.some A
+• no A means A is empty.

-means A has exactly one element.lone A
+• one A means A has exactly one element.

-means A is either empty or has exactly one element.
+• lone A means A is either empty or has exactly one element.

-are considerably more useful than
+In practice, no and some are considerably more useful than one and lone.

 Note